 Choosing a credit card processor is a huge business decision.
 When you’re comparing merchant services, it’s more than calculating the per-swipe card fees.
 Some processors use tiered pricing, while others add a percentage markup.
 If you’re looking for the lowest card interchange rates, consider a subscription-based pricing model.
 This locks in the wholesale cost of interchange and avoids extra contract fees.

 When selecting your payment processor, it’s also important to consider the types of credit card payments you will want to accept.
 Studies have shown that the more payment options you accept, the more customers you’ll be able to accommodate.
-A payment processor with an omnichannel of card-present and card-not-present payment solutions will provide you all the payment tools you need to grow your business during this digital era.
+A payment processor with a multichannel of card-present and card-not-present payment solutions will provide you all the payment tools you need to grow your business during this digital era.

 Avoid Cancellation Fees

 Contract cancellation or early termination fees can be costly, especially for business owners.
 When you’re locked into a year-long contract with a processor and want to switch, you could face a steep fee.
-At Fattmerchant, our monthly subscription means you don’t have to worry about being locked into a contract for a year to avoid paying a fee.
-You pay a flat, monthly rate and can process as much as you want!
+At Stax, our monthly subscription means you don’t have to worry about being locked into a contract for a year to avoid paying a fee.
+You pay a flat, monthly rate and can process as much as you want.

-Extra fees and hidden costs can bring down what seemed like a great deal on credit card processing, but you can avoid them with the right processor!
-Fattmerchant’s innovative subscription pricing gives you access to the direct cost of interchange.
+Extra fees and hidden costs can bring down what seemed like a great deal on credit card processing, but you can avoid them with the right processor.
+Stax’ innovative subscription pricing gives you access to the direct cost of interchange.
 There are no extra markups and fees and you don’t have to sign a contract.
 Plus, our easy-to-read statements are transparent and clear on what you’re paying for.

 Your business can process as much as you need to without worrying about the hidden fees of traditional merchant service providers.
 That means no PCI compliance fees, statement fees, or cancellation fees.
 Put dollars back in your bottom line and take the hassle out of trying to find out what exactly you’re paying for and why.